Beverley McLachlin

 Intelligence is stupid when it is uses eristic or legalistic tricks.
 Intelligent intelligence is ethically serious – but not necessarily earnest.

 The greatest damage Beverley McLachlin’s legacy perpetrated, secured intellectual autonomy for Judges.
-This attempt to legitimise capricious judgments become increasingly justified by personal subjective interpretations, eroding respect for all judges.
+This attempt to legitimise capricious judgments become increasingly justified by personal subjective interpretations, eroding respect for all judges, corroding and corrupting our democracy.

 Perhaps not all the blame for Canada’s current crises of disrespect of authorities can be apportioned to Beverley McLachlin, but her attack on the high court of Parliament led a judicial coup d’etat” (against democracy – the power of the people).